 For centuries, people use vinegar for cooking and household purposes.

-As a matter of fact, the apple cider vinegar is an ancient folk remedy which can help with many health issues.
+As a matter of fact, apple cider vinegar is an ancient folk remedy which can help with many health issues.
 Moreover, this vinegar comes which many health benefits, and for that science has its back.

-This might be the most successful use of the apple cider vinegar, and that is the fact that it helps people who have type 2 diabetes.
+This might be the most successful use of apple cider vinegar, and that is the fact that it helps people who have type 2 diabetes.

 As a matter of fact, the main characteristic of type 2 diabetes is elevated blood glucose, either as the inability to make insulin or as insulin resistance.

 But, high blood glucose levels might also be an issue in people without diabetes.
 Therefore, everyone can benefit from having stable blood glucose levels.

 The apple cider vinegar, i.e., ACV has many benefits for blood glucose levels and insulin function such as:

 The ACV might be beneficial for people with pre-diabetes, diabetes and all people who want to have low blood glucose levels.

 In case you are taking blood glucose-lowering drugs, the best thing to do would be to consult your doctor first before increasing the intake of this vinegar.

 This acid protects LDL cholesterol particles from becoming oxidized, which is a vital step regarding the heart disease process.